Scaling Databases - A Guide to Sharding and Partitioning

 Data is sharded and distributed among the worker nodes based on the sharding key.
 Each shard is stored on one or more worker nodes, depending on the replication factor.
 This means that each worker node holds a subset of the data, not a full copy of the entire distributed table.

-Sharding the data always depends on the use case and what is the most likely way that data is queried.
+Sharding data always depends on the use case and the most likely way the data will be queried

 In Citus, you can’t explicitly define which specific keys go to which shard or worker.
 Citus distributes data using a hash-based sharding mechanism on the specified sharding key.

-Queries can be done over cross-shards, but is slower than querying data from a single shard.
-If queries are done across many partitions, the performance is slower than querying data from a single unpartitioned table.
+Queries can be done over cross-shards, but they are slower than querying data from a single shard.
+If queries are performed across many partitions, performance is slower than querying data from a single unpartitioned table.

 We’ll use Docker Compose to set up a local Citus cluster with one master and two worker nodes.